 Getting a second miscarriage?

 Many couples may have been told that they are at an increased risk of miscarriage if they have already had one loss.
 However, this is generally not true.
 Over 85% of women who have one miscarriage go on to have a successful pregnancy the second time around.
 Those that have experienced two to three losses have a 75% chance of having a healthy baby the next time they are able to get pregnant.

 When to consult a specialist?

 There may be special cases where you should contact a specialist before getting pregnant after miscarriage.
 One example would be if you have had more than two losses in the past.
 Age can also determine the need for help.
 If you are over 35 years old, you should seek assistance from a fertility specialist.

-If you are struggling – or was struggling – with miscarriages and trying to conceive, you are certainly not alone!
+If you are struggling – or were struggling – with miscarriages and trying to conceive, you are certainly not alone!
 It can be a very tough situation!
 How are you coping?
 Are you?
 Have you succeeded in getting pregnant after miscarriage?
 Or not?